 - 4 tablespoons butter (no substitutes)

-- 1 tablespoon nonfat milk + additional drops to reach consistency you need
+- 1 tablespoon milk + additional drops to reach the consistency you want

 - 1 tablespoon heavy cream

 - Microwave butter on HIGH in a COVERED Pyrex glass container.
 3 minutes and 50 seconds works perfectly for me, but your microwave may be different and your butter may be a different temperature.
 Watch it closely the first few times you make it to determine what is perfect for your situation.
 Butter should be turning golden brown when done.
 It will continue to turn slightly browner after the oven stops so make allowance.
 If it burns, you must throw it out and start over.